ptt3199/my-porfolio-website/memory-bank/systemPatterns.md

 # System Patterns

 ## Architecture Overview
 The portfolio website follows a component-based architecture using Next.js App Router and React Server Components where possible.
 The design emphasizes minimalism and technical aesthetics while maintaining high performance and accessibility.
+The system now includes a comprehensive admin authentication and note management system built with security and UX best practices.

 ## Component Hierarchy
 ```mermaid